By JIM MUSTIAN and JENNIFER PELTZ

 In some ways, there’s no comparison to the virus’ terrifying first strike, when no one was vaccinated, mask-wearing was almost unheard of in New York and clinicians were just beginning to learn how to treat COVID-19.

-Still, some public health experts say officials here and elsewhere still haven’t learned from experience.
+Still, some public health experts say officials here and elsewhere still haven’t learned how to handle it.

 “We’re seeing an underreaction, continually,” said Dr. Stanley Weiss, a Rutgers University epidemiology professor.
 He thinks officials should immediately redefine “fully vaccinated” to include boosters; limit indoor public spaces to the vaccinated, boosted and constantly masked; and improve indoor ventilation, among other steps.